Architecture of Wales: 1980–2000

 A notable project at the end of the 20th century was the creation of the National Botanic Garden of Wales.
 The most striking feature of this was the Great Glasshouse.
 Designed 1995–1996 by Foster and Partners and built 1997–1999.
 This is the largest single span glasshouse in the world 110 metres long and 60 metres wide.
 The roof, an "elliptical torus", is carried on twenty-four elliptical arches and covers 3,500 square metres, and provides Wales with a building of international note.

 21st-century architecture

 Ushering in the 21st-century architecture in Wales was Jan Kaplicky's of Future Systems Malator at Nolton in Pembrokeshire.
 The site overlooks St Bride's bay and is within the Pembrokeshire Coast National Park.
 The house was built in 1998 and is a notable example of Eco architecture.
 It is excavated into the sloping ground and is turf roofed.
-The house appears as a low hillock with only a metal flue rising from the grassThe seaward elevation is entirely of glass.
+The house appears as a low hillock with only a metal flue rising from the grass.
+The seaward elevation is entirely of glass.
 Steel framed construction with a ring beam that supports the roof.